Sovengar/Modern-Design/README.md

 Proyecto para mostrar practicas de diseño moderno.

-TDD
-BDD

 # Architecture

-Clean architecture
+- Clean architecture
-SOLID
+- SOLID
-DDD
+- DDD

+# Testing

+- Stubs
+- Fakes
+- Mocks
+- TDD
+- BDD

-## Patterns
+# Patterns

-Humble Object pattern
+- Humble Object pattern
-Facade pattern (Grouping usecases, one step closer to modules and microservices) CQRS (soft implementation)
+- Facade pattern (Grouping usecases, one step closer to modules and microservices)
+- CQRS (soft implementation)
-Adapter / Anti corruption layer for external services/APIs
+- Adapter / Anti corruption layer for external services/APIs

-### Instantiation
+## Instantiation

-Factory Classes (Configuration)
+- Factory Classes (Configuration)
-Factory method / Named Constructors
+- Factory method / Named Constructors
-Builder (for mapper, testing and objects with many attributes) ObjectMother (for testing small objects with few combinations)
+- Builder (for mapper, testing and objects with many attributes)
+- ObjectMother (for testing small objects with few combinations)

-### Others
+## Others

-DTOs (to transfer data between layers)
+- DTOs (to transfer data between layers)
-Resources (DTOs that expose our API to the external clients, has to be robust for less versioning) Records (Immutable DTOs for many different scenarios) Value Objects
+- Resources (DTOs that expose our API to the external clients, has to be robust for less versioning)
+- Records (Immutable DTOs for many different scenarios)
+- Value Objects
-Micro Types (AccountId, reserve for PK only)
+- Micro Types (AccountId, reserve for PK only)
-CQR separating commands from queries, query after command.
+- CQR separating commands from queries, query after command.
-Internal classes (exception classes,records, micro types, ...)
+- Internal classes (exception classes,records, micro types, ...)
-Wrapper classes (For external services to map his json to our POJOs) Tell Don't Ask (Have getters for mapper but not setters to avoid mutable objects and business logic leaking)
+- Wrapper classes (For external services to map his json to our POJOs)
+- Tell Don't Ask (Have getters for mapper but not setters to avoid mutable objects and business logic leaking)

-## Testing

-Stubs
-Fakes
-Mocks

 # Configuration